Reddy2605/Spotify-Clone/README.md

 HTML: For structuring the web pages.

-CSS: For styling and responsiveness.
+CSS: For styling and a responsiveness.

 <h3><b>Installation</b></h3>